 I debated on whether to even post this because I’m not totally satisfied with the outcome.
 However, I decided to go ahead because while there are a lot of images of Jellyfish Halloween Costumes on the internet, I had a difficult time finding instructions on constructing one.
-So while I’m sure there is a better way to make this, I hope these instructions will help another parent make this costume and make improvements.
+So while I’m sure there are ways to tweak this, I hope these instructions can help guide you to make this costume and make it better!

 Please note that some of the yardage for the notions/fabrics will depend on the size of the jellyfish base.
 My base was approximately 15 inches round.